-The Island Story Gatherers Inc will host the Festival from the 26, 27, 28 July at the Cowes Cultural Centre, Phillip Island.
+The Island Story Gatherers Inc hosted the Festival from the 26, 27, 28 July at the Cowes Cultural Centre, Phillip Island.
 View the 2019 Festival of Stories program

 KEYNOTE SPEAKERS AND MC’S